Top Tips for Creating Conversion-Increasing Content

 In any industry or business, there are going to be authority figures that you can reference in your content.
-For example, if you were talking about computers, mentioned Steve Jobs or Bill Gates would be a great example.
+For example, if you were talking about computers, mention Steve Jobs or Bill Gates.

 This is because you’re showing that what you’re talking about directly correlates with people who know what they’re talking about, gaining you a better reputation and credibility.
 You can add your own references and quotes in a professional format using tools like Cite It In.

 Check out this video by Mercedes Benz.
-Loki is a wolf-dog with over 1.6 million followers on Instagram and was contracted by Mercedes Benz to create a video using 360° cameras to promote their latest car.
+Loki is a wolf-dog with over 1.6 million followers on Instagram.
+Loki was contracted by Mercedes Benz to create a video using 360° cameras to promote their latest car.
 There was a series of videos which has attracted hundreds of thousands of views.

 There’s nothing worse than reading an article which is extremely vague and doesn’t really stick to the point.
 For example, a financial advisor could give a figure of ‘around 10%’ or say ’10.3%’ which figure and individual are you more likely to trust with your money?

-Being concise also helps you to shorten your word count, so your content is much more digestible and easier for your readers to consume, and therefore convert without getting bored.
+Being concise also helps you to shorten your word count.
+Your content is much more digestible and easier for your readers to consume, and therefore convert without getting bored.

 When it comes to word counts, it really depends on who your audience is and what kind of message you’re trying to communicate.
 Take a look at this article by Lonely Planet on the food scene and culture of Peru.